 All About Radiation: Radiation Exposure & Radiation Sickness

-All things considered, radiation has a lower risk at lower partitions yet can be connected with higher risks at higher dosages.
-Dependent upon the kind of radiation, different measures ought to be taken to shield our bodies and the environment from its effects while allowing us to make the most of its various applications.
+Radiation poses a lower risk at lower partitions yet can be associated with higher risks at higher dosages.
+Depending on the kind of radiation, different measures should be taken to shield our bodies and the environment from its effects while allowing us to maximize its various applications.

 The Electromagnetic Spectrum

-• There is an extensive variety of electromagnetic radiation in nature (i.e., visible light).
+There is extensive electromagnetic radiation in nature (i.e., visible light).

-• X-rays and gamma rays have a great deal of energy.
-At the point when they interface with molecules, they can eliminate electrons and influence the iota to become ionized.
+X-rays and gamma rays have a great deal of energy.
+When they interface with molecules, they can eliminate electrons and influence the iota to become ionized.

 The Ionized Molecule